Carnagion/dissertation/diss/diss.typ

 // TODO: Improve wording of this section if necessary

-// NOTE: The supplement of these references are customised in a way to group multiple references into one
-//       (i.e. "Constraints 1, 2, and 3" instead of "Constraint 1, Constraint 2, and Constraint 3").
-This
-//       is a hack, but Typst currently has no native or external solutions (package) for this.

 The objective function used in the model (@objective-function) minimises total delay and CTOT violations, whose individual costs are given by @delay-cost and @ctot-violation-cost respectively.

-@scheduled-time[Constraints] and @deice-time[] define the scheduled landing or take-off time and the de-ice time (if applicable) for an aircraft.
+@scheduled-time and @deice-time define the scheduled landing or take-off time and the de-ice time (if applicable) for an aircraft.

-@schedule-once[Constraints] and @deice-once[] ensure that every aircraft is scheduled to land or take off and de-ice exactly once, and within its time window.
+@schedule-once ensures that every aircraft is assigned exactly one landing or take-off time within its time window, and @deice-once ensures that every departure that must de-ice is assigned a de-ice time within its de-ice time window.

-@schedule-precedence[Constraint] enforces precedence constraints for every aircraft -- either $i$ must land (or take off) before $j$, or the other way around.
+@schedule-precedence enforces precedence constraints for every aircraft -- either $i$ must land (or take off) before $j$, or the other way around.

-@deice-precedence[Constraint] enforces de-icing precedence constraints for every departure, and ensures that a departure can only begin de-icing after the current aircraft (if any) has finished being de-iced.
+@deice-precedence enforces de-icing precedence constraints for every departure, and ensures that a departure can only begin de-icing after the current aircraft (if any) has finished being de-iced.

-@min-taxi[Constraint] ensures that a departure has enough time to taxi out after it finishes de-icing and lineup at the runway to meet its scheduled take-off time.
+@min-taxi ensures that a departure has enough time to taxi out after it finishes de-icing and lineup at the runway to meet its scheduled take-off time.

-@max-holdover[Constraint] ensures that the time between a departure's scheduled take-off time and de-ice time does not exceed its allowed HOT -- i.e. once de-iced, departures take off before their HOT expires.
+@max-holdover ensures that the time between a departure's scheduled take-off time and de-ice time does not exceed its allowed HOT -- i.e. once de-iced, departures take off before their HOT expires.

-@max-runway-hold[Constraint] ensures that the runway holding time of a departure does not exceed its maximum allowed runway holding time.
+@max-runway-hold ensures that the runway holding time of a departure does not exceed its maximum allowed runway holding time.

-@certain-precedence[Constraints], @complete-order-separation[], and @overlapping-window-separation[] enforce precedence and minimum separation constraints on all pairs of distinct aircraft.
+@certain-precedence, @complete-order-separation, and @overlapping-window-separation enforce precedence and minimum separation constraints on all pairs of distinct aircraft.
-These constraints are inferred from disjoint time windows, overlapping time windows, and separation-identical sets of aircraft, and are further discussed in @disjoint-windows and @complete-orders respectively.
+These constraints are inferred from disjoint time windows, overlapping time windows, and separation-identical sets of aircraft.

-@schedule-binary[Constraints], @deice-binary[], and @precedence-binary[] restrict the decision variables for landings or take-offs, de-icing, and aircraft precedences to binary values.
+@schedule-binary, @deice-binary, and @precedence-binary restrict the decision variables for landings or take-offs, de-icing, and aircraft precedences to binary values.

-=== Time-Indexed Formulations

-#todo("Explain time-indexed formulations")

-=== Disjoint Time Windows <disjoint-windows>

-#todo("Explain disjoint time windows")

-=== Complete Orders <complete-orders>

-#todo("Explain complete orders in separation-identical aircraft")

 // TODO: Check if pruning rules such as complete orders and disjoint time windows should be mentioned here = Implementation